axingjia/jacoco-testing/README.md

 7. wait patiently for each submit.
 It reveals valuable information.
 If you are impatient, you will lose valuable information that costs you at least half an hour around.
 (This means not resubmitting, and not walking out)
 * At the end, you might realize the bug you thought is sus is actually not a bug, in this case, you have to replan your strategy before diving deep again.
 * To kill all the mutant.
 Sometimes you might need to reach 100% coverage
+8. When testing, it also means testing some software that you don't have access, meaning it's a blackbox testing.
+In this case, you need to test the software in a manual blackbox way

 # About being flexible